omicsEye/omeClust/README.md

 ## Output ##

-the main output is the `clusters.txt` a a tab-delimited text file that each row is a cluster with following columns.
+The main output is the `clusters.txt`, a tab-delimited text file in each row is a cluster with following columns.
-* cluster: includes cluster/community IDs started with C.
+* cluster: includes cluster/community IDs starting with C.
 * members: members of a cluster.
-* resolution_score: an score defined for each cluster calculated as harmonic mean of number of cluster and condensed distance of cluster branch in hierarchy.
-We used 0.05 as threshold to call a cluster as a major cluster.
+* resolution_score: a score defined for each cluster calculated as harmonic mean of number of cluster and condensed distance of cluster branch in hierarchy.
+We used 0.05 as a threshold to call a cluster a major cluster.
-* Meta1: if metadata is provides this is the first metadata that is enriched in cluster and is reported as most influential metadata on clusters structure.
+* Meta1: if metadata is provided this is the first metadata that is enriched in cluster and is reported as most influential metadata on clusters structure.
 * Meta2: the second most
 influential metadata.
-(Metadata2 is a name of a column in metadata if if it is provided).
+(Metadata2 is a name of a column in metadata if it is provided).

 ### Demo run using synthetic data ###